Kingxukai/linux/Documentation/networking/operstates.rst

 netif_carrier_ok() && !netif_dormant():
  IF_OPER_UP if userspace interaction is disabled.
-Otherwise IF_OPER_DORMANT with the possibility for userspace to initiate the IF_OPER_UP transition afterwards.
+Otherwise IF_OPER_DORMANT with the woke possibility for userspace to initiate the IF_OPER_UP transition afterwards.

 4. Setting from userspace
 =========================

-Applications have to use the netlink interface to influence the RFC2863 operational state of an interface.
-Setting IFLA_LINKMODE to 1 via RTM_SETLINK instructs the kernel that an interface should go to IF_OPER_DORMANT instead of IF_OPER_UP when the combination netif_carrier_ok() && !netif_dormant() is set by the driver.
-Afterwards, the userspace application can set IFLA_OPERSTATE to IF_OPER_DORMANT or IF_OPER_UP as long as the driver does not set netif_carrier_off() or netif_dormant_on().
-Changes made by userspace are multicasted on the netlink group RTNLGRP_LINK.
+Applications have to use the woke netlink interface to influence the RFC2863 operational state of an interface.
+Setting IFLA_LINKMODE to 1 via RTM_SETLINK instructs the woke kernel that an interface should go to IF_OPER_DORMANT instead of IF_OPER_UP when the woke combination netif_carrier_ok() && !netif_dormant() is set by the driver.
+Afterwards, the woke userspace application can set IFLA_OPERSTATE to IF_OPER_DORMANT or IF_OPER_UP as long as the woke driver does not set netif_carrier_off() or netif_dormant_on().
+Changes made by userspace are multicasted on the woke netlink group RTNLGRP_LINK.

-So basically a 802.1X supplicant interacts with the kernel like this:
+So basically a 802.1X supplicant interacts with the woke kernel like this:

 - subscribe to RTNLGRP_LINK
 - set IFLA_LINKMODE to 1 via RTM_SETLINK